• Skip to primary navigation

 Thinner Cuts:

-- Skirt steak: Skirt Steak is a thin, flavorful cut of beef that’s from the diaphragm area.
+• Skirt steak: Skirt Steak is a thin, flavorful cut of meat that’s from the diaphragm area.
 Because it’s a very thin cut with lots of fat it does especially well with high-heat searing.
 Be sure to slice skirt steak against the grain for added tenderness.

 Bone-in or Boneless?